 DIY Holiday Craft: How to Make a Woodland Twig Reindeer

-I had been looking for a set of reindeer figurines to display on my mantle during the Christmas season, but couldn't find exactly what I wanted.
+I had been looking for a set of reindeer figurines to display on my mantle during the Christmas season, but I couldn't find exactly what I wanted.
 With a few basic craft supplies and some twigs from my yard, I made this cute woodland reindeer pair.

 Materials for Making Woodland Twig Reindeer

-- material for decorating the body of your reindeer - I used wrapping paper and some laser cut wood pieces.
+- Material for decorating the body of your reindeer.
+I used wrapping paper and some laser cut wood pieces.
 But you could also use images from Christmas cards, scrapbook paper, paper doilies, popsicle sticks, and other decorative elements.

-- hot glue gun and glue sticks
+- Hot-glue gun and glue sticks

-- scissors, ruler, and pencil
+- Scissors, ruler, and pencil

 How to Make a Woodland Twig Reindeer

 I cut my cardboard to be 5 inches high (this will later be folded in half) by 4 1/2 inches wide.
 This is a good starting size, as it gives you some area to decorate your deer.
 My finished adult reindeer is about 9 1/2 inches tall by about 8 inches from nose to tail.

 Next, fold your cardboard in half height-wise to form a tent shape.
 Using my measurements, your folded piece of cardboard will be 2 1/2 inches high by 4 1/2 inches wide.

 I wanted a woodland look for my reindeer, so I chose first to cover my cardboard with holiday gift wrap.
 Then I took a few laser-cut wooden frames that I had bought at the craft store and cut them into pieces.
 I cut the top and bottom off the frames to create decorative wood pieces for decorating my deer (pieces of paper doilies would give you a similar look).